WenjieS0822/Solitaire-Game-Project/readme.md

 2. Running the Application: Once downloaded, you can run the JAR file on your local machine.
    - Ensure that you have Java installed, as our application is built using Java.
    - Navigate to the JAR File Directory: Use the cd command in CMD to navigate to the directory where the Solitaire game's JAR file is located.
-   - Run the JAR File: Once in the correct directory, use the following command to run the JAR file: java -jar SolitaireGame.jar
+   - Run the JAR File: Once in the correct directory, use the command to run the JAR file: java -jar SolitaireGame.jar